jcassarly/chess/README.md

 ## Installation
 If you want to use the program, download the jar file in the dist folder and use that.
 I plan to keep that up to date with any changes I make to the program.

 If you want the source code, its all in the src folder, each folder in there is a package.
 I wrote this program using the netbeans editor which created the forms for the GUI components.
+There are also sections of the code that the GUI editor wrote so that is why there are things like 64 Square variables in the ChessBoard.java file rather than 1 array.